Locations:

 Prevention

-Living a heart-healthy lifestyle can lower your risk of acute heart failure.
+Living a heart-healthy lifestyle can lower your risk of acute congestive heart failure.

 This includes:

-• Maintaining a healthy weight with a diet that includes plenty of fruits and vegetables.
+• Maintaining a weight that’s healthy for you by eating meals that include plenty of fruits and vegetables.

-• Quitting tobacco if you use it and avoiding secondhand smoke.
+• Quitting tobacco products if you use them and avoiding secondhand smoke.

 • Getting regular physical activity and restful sleep.